Tiffany Lights Up At Fontaine’s Fine & Decorative Arts Auction - Antiques And The Arts Weekly

 Other top Tiffany lamps included a Turtle-Back floor lamp with a bronze patina footed base, circa 1910, for $34,375; two early Twentieth Century Linenfold table lamps with Favrile glass shades, which sold for $30,000 and $23,750; a circa 1915 Geometric table lamp for $28,750 and an Apple Blossom table lamp, circa 1905, for $20,000.

 Lamps were not the sole subject of this sale, as many other lots demonstrated.
-Following the Tiffany in lot sequence and price was a 1993 Bentley Brooklands Sedan, which arrived at $23,750.
+Following the top Tiffany lamps in lot sequence and price was a 1993 Bentley Brooklands Sedan, which arrived at $23,750.
 The model was introduced in 1992 to replace the Bentley Mulsanne S and Bentley Eight Models, and as a slightly less expensive alternative to the Bentley Turbo R. This sale was quite a deal, as the original MSRP base price was $138,500.
 With 32,920 miles and a 6.75-litre Rolls-Royce V8 engine under its hood, rear-wheel drive and four-speed automatic transmission, it’s no doubt that the buyer will rack up that mileage quickly in the coming season.

 Another eight-legged Tiffany creation appeared in the sale, an inkwell in the shape of a crab, offering a pot with a hinged lid.
 Crafted from patinaed bronze, the life-sized crab is exquisitely detailed.
 The inkwell has a glass insert, and the top is fashioned from a real oyster shell.
 An identical inkwell is featured in Tiffany Lamps and Metalware; An Illustrated Reference to Over 2000 Models by Alastair Duncan (2007).
 This charming crustacean performed over estimate at $20,000.